zoomsphere/ngx-store/src/service/README.md

 ```
 public observe(key?: string, exactMatch?: boolean): Observable<NgxStorageEvent>;
 ```
 `key` specifies filter pattern for `event.key`, by default it's enough to just contain it, but we can easily change the behaviour by passing `exactMatch = true` - in this case prefix is automatically added to the passed key if not included.
-Returned value is an RxJS Observable of `NgxStorageEvent`, which is just a wrapper for native [`StorageEvent`](https://developer.mozilla.org/en-US/docs/Web/API/StorageEvent) with added `isInternal = true` property, so we can filter out e.g. localStorage events from other tab by this code:
+Returned value is an RxJS Observable of `NgxStorageEvent`, which is just a wrapper of native [`StorageEvent`](https://developer.mozilla.org/en-US/docs/Web/API/StorageEvent) with added `isInternal = true` property, so we can filter out e.g. localStorage events from other tab by this code:
 ```
 this.localStorageService.observe()
   .filter(event => !event.isInternal)